 Rather, our list provides you with the 25 books on physics that have had the greatest combined academic and popular impact over the past decade.

-Otherwise, read on for a look at The 25 Most Influential Books in Physics.
+Now, read on for a look at The 25 Most Influential Books in Physics.

 By: Leonard Susskind and George Hrabovsky, 2013